 What is Flexeril?

-Flexeril (cyclobenzaprine) is a muscle relaxant.
+Flexeril is a muscle relaxant.
 It works by blocking nerve impulses (or pain sensations) that are sent to your brain.

-Before taking Flexeril
+Before taking this medicine

-a heart rhythm disorder;
+a thyroid disorder;

-congestive heart failure;
+heart block, heart rhythm disorder, congestive heart failure; or

-Older adults may be more sensitive to the side effects of Flexeril.
+Older adults may be more sensitive to the effects of this medicine.

 How should I take Flexeril?

-Store Flexeril at room temperature away from moisture, heat, and light.
+Store at room temperature away from moisture, heat, and light.